alina0195/reviewsOntology/README.md

-This project scrapes websites to collect reviews and to create an ontology which connects the aspects identified in the reviews by various predefined categories.
+This project scrapes websites in order to create an ontology which connects the aspects identified in the reviews across predefined categories.